sepkamal/STAT545-hw-Kamal-Sepehr/Hw10/README.md

 - [This site](https://stackoverflow.com/questions/14543627/extracting-numbers-from-vectors-of-strings) helped me figure out a way to extract the gross earnings from the string using `parse_number()`.

 - While my code was working well in RStudio, During knitting I started to get an endless stream of errors.
-I turned out there were 2 reasons.
-One is due to poor code that appears to work, but actually doesn't work if you clear your environment.
-The other reason is that the website changed since the morning, so I had to make subtle changes in my code in order to pull extract the write items from the html.
+It turned out there were 2 reasons.
+One was due to poor code that appeared to work, but actually didnt't work if you clear your environment.
+The other reason is that the imdb website changed from when I started my assignmet, so I had to make subtle changes in my code in order to extract the right items from the html.

 - I think it was a bad idea to perform this assignemnt in a .Rmd.
 It would have been better to use several R scripts and automate the process.
 This would allow running entire code chunks fresh, and also would be a way to avoid having to rerun chunks of code that take a very long time to process (due to needing to query 250 websites...)